 The federal government has an important leadership role to play in helping communities strive toward the principles of livability -- healthy, safe, walkable communities that offer transportation choices for access to schools, jobs, services, and basic needs.
-The federal government took steps to evaluate one aspect of these interrelated issues through HUD's initiative to create a national Housing and Transportation Affordability Index.
-As noted above in "Pursue Coordinated Investments," the federal government had increased its support for livable communities and addressed the need to link planning across disciplines through programs like the Sustainable Communities Initiative (which funded CMAP's Local Technical Assistance Program).
-However, Congress has not funded the SCI for two years or any other efforts to encourage local collaboration and planning such as the new Office of Economic Resilience, which would focus on supporting community's efforts to diversify their economies, address distressed and isolated neighborhoods, and fund development and infrastructure improvements.
+The federal government has recently taken steps to evaluate one aspect of these interrelated issues through HUD's initiative to create a national Housing and Transportation Affordability Index.
+As noted above in "Pursue Coordinated Investments," the federal government has increased its support for livable communities and addressed the need to link planning across disciplines through programs like the Sustainable Communities Initiative (which funds CMAP's Local Technical Assistance Program).
 These agencies can also prioritize funding to communities engaging in intergovernmental planning, particularly those addressing the interconnected relationship between transportation, land use, and housing.
 Funding incentives from the federal government to encourage local governments to plan collaboratively for the future will help move northeastern Illinois toward the goal of greater livability.

-CMAP supports funding restoration for implemention and expansion of the Sustainable Communities Initiative program and other similar initiatives that seek to link planning and investment decisions across disciplines.
+CMAP supports continued implementation and expansion of the Sustainable Communities initiative program and similar initiatives that seek to link planning and investment decisions across disciplines.